Conservation and Permaculure Internship & Volunteering in Thailand

 Program Activities

-No matter which track you choose, all participants join the same supportive
+No matter which track you choose — eco volunteering, environmental science internship, or research apprenticeship — all participants join the same supportive framework at NatureMind Research and Development in Krabi, southern Thailand.

 Accommodation is provided in shared rooms, with the option to upgrade to private spaces depending on availability.
-Airport transfers from Krabi are included, and meals are provided on working days, with breakfast and lunch always included as part of the daily schedule.
-Dinners are generally not part of the program since the workday usually finishes mid-afternoon, giving participants the flexibility to explore local restaurants or cook for themselves at the accommodation, where basic food supplies are always available.
+Airport transfers from Krabi are included, and meals are provided on working days, with breakfast and lunch always included.
+Dinners are generally not part of the program since the workday usually finishes mid-afternoon, giving participants the flexibility to explore local restaurants or cook for themselves.

-On days when project work continues into the evening, or when schedules shift, we provide dinner instead of or in addition to lunch.
+On days when project work continues into the evening, we provide dinner instead of or in addition to lunch.

 Activities & Schedule